-All the games work fine without additional content, but at the same time will signpost players to benefits of spending money as this is how game makers make a profit from their creations.
+All the games work fine without additional content, but at the same time will signpost players to benefits from spending money as this is how game makers make a profit from their creations.

 First, it is important that you enter the correct date of birth for your child’s account.
 This will trigger the appropriate safe-chat with a higher level of filtering.
 Additionally, this means you will get a separate parent login so you can check up on your child’s interactions.